 In terms of the technological tools, what kind of tools do you recommend to your clients when it comes to managing and tracking spend?
 Are there any gaps in the landscape?

-Generally speaking, the tools you need is a good forecasting model and tool, a good bookkeeper/good CPA, and just you know just good financial practices and solutions that can minimize some of the manual tasks so you can really focus on optimizing your bottom line.
+Generally speaking, you need a good forecasting model and tool.
+You also need a good bookkeeper/good CPA.
+You also need good financial practices and solutions that can minimize the manual tasks so you can really focus on optimizing your bottom line.

-What I wish though is that there is an actual point of sale system that is integrated with Quickbooks, so you can simply run all the numbers directly into Quickbooks and not have to pay somebody to input them all to try to sort them all out.
+What I wish though is that there is an actual point of sale system that is integrated with Quickbooks.
+That way, you can simply run all the numbers directly into Quickbooks and not have to pay somebody to input them.

 The Book of Spend Culture: How To Master Rapid Growth Without Running Out of Cash